flix/book/src/library-effects.md

     println(f())
 ```

-We had to write `() -> greet("Mr. Bond")` because `handle` takes a function as
+We have to write `() -> greet("Mr. Bond")` because `handle` expects a function.
-its argument.

 ### Using App

+We have seen how to handle multiple effects using the library defined handlers.
+While being explicit about which handlers are used is good programming style, it
-Using individual handlers can be cumbersome.
-For convenience, Flix offers a
+can become cumbersome.
+Hence, for convenience, Flix has a `App.runAll` function
-`App.runAll` function which can handle all effects in the standard library:
+which can handle all effects in the standard library:

 ```flix
 def main(): Unit \ IO =